annlew/BCsupport/doc/notebooks/vscode.rst

      :width: 600
      :alt: Missing image file

-   Enter ssh x_username@tetralith.nsc.liu.se.
+   Enter ssh x_username(at)tetralith.nsc.liu.se.
 You will be prompted to updade your SSH configuration file.

 4. Go back to step 2 and select tetralith in the drop down menu.
 Enter your log in credentials.

+5. You might need to reinstall/enable Jupyter for remote host.
+Check the extension manager.

+6. Open a terminal in VSCode (in the "Terminal menu").
+Load an Anaconda module and activate an environment.
+Instructions for how to work with conda environments on Tetralith can be found :ref:`here <conda>`

+7. Go to "File" and click "New file...".
+Select Jupyter Notebook from the drop down menu that appears.